30 June 2023

 From Forest to City is a black-and-white drama in three parts, narrated by a woman who survived the Thammasat massacre and joined the Communist insurgency.
 In the first part, smoke billowing from an oil drum signifies the hundreds of suspected Communists who were, as Anocha Suwichakornpong’s film By the Time It Gets Dark (ดาวคะนอง) explains, “set on fire in oil barrels.”
 In part two, comparing 1976 to the present day, the narrator regrets that Thailand hasn’t changed.
 Society remains irreconcilably divided, between student protesters and the conservative establishment.

 Although the film is black-and-white, there are two flashes of colour: a red folding chair, and a yellow t-shirt.
 Thanks to Neal Ulevich’s famous photograph of a man beating a corpse with a folding chair, this single item of furniture has come to symbolise the entire Thammasat massacre.
+(It also appears on the cover of 2444, a collection of short stories by Manot Phromsing.)
 The yellow t-shirt in an otherwise black-and-white shot recalls Chai Chaiyachit and Chisanucha Kongwailap’s short film Re-presentation (ผีมะขาม ไพร่ฟ้า ประชาธิปไตย ในคืนที่ลมพัดหวน), in which the yellow t-shirts worn by monarchists are the only objects shown in colour.

 From Forest to City Re-presentation